COVID-19 outbreak reported at Texas federal medical prison

 FORT WORTH, Texas (AP) — More than 500 women at a federal medical prison in Texas have tested positive for the coronavirus, in one of the largest confirmed outbreaks at a federal prison, the Bureau of Prisons said.

-The number of confirmed cases at the Federal Medical Center-Carswell in Fort Worth jumped to 509 on Monday, just one day after the Bureau of Prisons reported that 200 women there had tested positive for COVID-19, the illness caused by the coronavirus.
-Only the federal prison in Seagoville, also located in the Dallas-Fort Worth area, had more infected inmates, with 1,132 cases as of Monday.
+The number of confirmed cases at the Federal Medical Center-Carswell in Fort Worth jumped to 510 on Tuesday, just two days after the Bureau of Prisons reported that 200 women there had tested positive for COVID-19, the illness caused by the coronavirus.
+Only the federal prison in Seagoville, also located in the Dallas-Fort Worth area, had more infected inmates, with 1,156 cases as of Tuesday.

 “We’re like a whole bunch of hamsters in a cage chasing our own tails,” said Carswell inmate Holli Chapman.

 Three weeks ago, the prison had reported only three confirmed cases of the virus among inmates.
 One prisoner, Andrea Circle Bear, died in April.
 On July 12, 69-year-old Sandra Kincaid became the second woman to die there from the virus.
+The third, 51-year-old Teresa Ely, died Monday.

 FMC-Carswell holds female inmates with medical and mental health issues.
 It currently has 1,357 prisoners.
-Since April, many inmates have told the newspaper they were concerned the virus could spread through the prison.
+Since April, many inmates have told the Forth Worth Star-Telegram that they were concerned the virus could spread through the prison.

 One of the inmates who has tested positive for the virus is Reality Winner, a former government contractor who is serving a five-year prison sentence after she pleaded guilty to mailing a classified report to a news organization.